-Following an initial period in rank, normally at least two years, a candidate may apply for tenure earlier than the last year of the probationary period, or for promotion, earlier than the normal point in the post-tenure period, when there is clear evidence that he or she has fully met the applicable criteria and has received endorsement at both department/school and college levels.
+Following an initial period in rank, normally at least two years, a candidate may apply for tenure earlier than the last year of the probationary period, or for promotion, earlier than the normal point for advancement in rank, when there is clear evidence that he or she has fully met the applicable criteria and has received endorsement at both department/school and college levels.
 Additional merit beyond the normal criteria for advancement, specified clearly in department/school tenure and promotion documents, should not be required.